 The next few days I was brainstorming the concept and some potentially applicable song ideas.
-Playlist compilation, you see, is a multi-step, intricate operation, and I have had a little experience with the process.
+Playlist compilation, you see, is a multi-step intricate operation, and I have had a little experience with the process.
 I needed tunes that were not obscure, that you’ve probably or definitely heard before, yet not too famous or played-out.
 But from generally recognizable bands.
 Deep, album tracks.
 Yeah.
-But more importantly, they had to engender that feeling I’d seen manifested countless times with Greg – in concert halls, pubs, or our living rooms – usually accompanied by a rhapsodic shout, a jostled beer, and some spastic, sloppy air guitaring.
+But more importantly, they had to engender that feeling I’d seen manifested countless times with Greg – in concert halls, pubs, or just in either of our living rooms – usually kicked off with a rhapsodic shout, and accompanied by a jostled beer and some spastic, sloppy air guitaring.
 That “Fuck yeah!” feeling.
 Logically this would be likeliest to transpire on in-your-face, driving rockers by the likes of, say, George Thorogood, ZZ Top, Los Lobos, and Dire Straits.
-But at times that visceral reaction could also arrive on a slow burn; the latticed propulsion of Traffic and the tranquilizing chord strums of a Neil Young or Lou Reed tale came to mind.
-A few suitable selections from Greg-specific favorites were musts, and that list starts with Tom Petty, Sheryl Crow, U2, and the Rolling Stones.
+But at times that visceral reaction could also arrive on a slow burn; the latticed propulsion of Traffic, and the tranquilizing chord strums of a Neil Young or Lou Reed tale came to mind.
+A few suitable selections from Greg-specific favorites were also musts, and that list starts with Tom Petty, Sheryl Crow, U2, and the Rolling Stones.
 And I also felt I had to include a number of slightly quirkier artists, those that might drift off the beaten track to many, but that were foundational to our particular shared, rakish music history: Reverend Horton Heat, whose psychobilly freakouts we’d witnessed together at nearly a dozen shows; the best, most tragically underrated band ever, The Bottle Rockets, for whom we’d once co-executive produced an album (technically, it’s true); and the estimable Barbecue Bob and The Spareribs, who played a triumphant show in my driveway at a block party Greg and I co-hosted.

 But before all that, as any even moderately accomplished playlist aggregator could tell you, I needed an opener.
 A killer tone-setter.
 A grimy, revved up tune gripping enough to immediately launch Greg (and whatever listeners might someday follow) straight into the Fuck yeah! zone.
 I started out looking for a Ry Cooder song, based on Greg’s original semi-nod, but oddly enough found that – despite the venerated esteem in which he’s rightfully held among musicians – he kind’ve doesn’t have any.
 And so instead I chose this one, the positively chooglin’ ‘Mercury Blues’ by David Lindley, a no-shit ditty by a totally different guy that to me sounded more like a Ry Cooder song than anything actually by Ry Cooder.